fylein/workflows/README.md

 2. **Third-Party Code**: If your project includes third-party libraries that contain duplication:
    - Exclude vendor directories from the scan.
-   - Document these exclusions in your project documentation.
-   - Consider using package managers instead of including third-party code directly.

 ## EOL/Outdated JS Scan